 - Samples and codelabs

-Desktop support allows you to compile Flutter source code to a native Windows, macOS, or Linux desktop app.
+Flutter provides support for compiling a native Windows, macOS, or Linux desktop app.
 Flutter’s desktop support also extends to plugins—you can install existing plugins that support the Windows, macOS, or Linux platforms, or you can create your own.